statuscmd

 Usage

-Both the nosignal version and the dwmblocks version will run their respective shell commands/scripts with the environment variable BUTTON set to the button that was pressed.
+Both the status monitor and nosignal versions will run their respective shell commands/scripts with the environment variable BUTTON set to the pressed button.

 With signals